Valuation Guide

 An audit-defensible 409A report documents the answers to all of these questions in the report itself.
 If a provider cannot answer them before you engage, that is a signal about the depth of their methodology.

-How to Match a Provider to Your Stage
+How Do You Match a 409A Provider to Your Funding Stage?

 Pre-revenue and seed: Use a software-enabled platform.
 The capital structure is typically simple — common stock, maybe one preferred share class, possibly SAFEs — and the current value method or a simple OPM is appropriate.
 Enterprise-tier pricing is never justified at seed.
 Platforms like 409A Valuation give you a full independent appraisal safe harbor report at a price that reflects the actual complexity involved.